schulze-paul/PaulNet-Image-Classifier/README.md

 > validation accuracy: 76.6%
 > validation loss: 0.672

-I introduced random crop and horizontal flip transformations on the train/val dataset in order to increase the sample size.
+I introduced random crop and horizontal flip transformations on the train/val dataset in order to increase the variance in the train/validation set.
 This lead to a higher accuracy on the validation dataset and a dramatically lower validation loss.
 It also helped reduce overfitting which meant more training steps were possible before the validation loss went up again.

 #### Introducing a forth composite layer and increasing the number of channels
 > validation accuracy: 77.6%